esabaliauskaite/task-timer/README.md

 ![2021-03-28 17_03_32-Window](https://user-images.githubusercontent.com/59394960/112759369-f9c18900-8ff2-11eb-871b-73c20aae215e.png)
 ![2021-03-28 17_01_41-Window](https://user-images.githubusercontent.com/59394960/112759368-f928f280-8ff2-11eb-8471-cf2545c6f1ca.png)
 ## Future improvements
-In the future the timer should save stoped in the database and display the generated summary of tasks and spent time.
+In the future the task timer should save stopped tasks in the database and display the generated summary of the tasks and the spent time.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.